 - For instance, JP Morgan Chase’s COIN helps the team to analyze commercial-loan agreements.
 It has effectively brought 360,000 man-hours down to seconds and is less error-prone and faster than human lawyers.

-The versatility of chatbots and their use cases in the plethora of industries clearly show how far conversational AI has come from Turing’s thought experiment in the 90s.
+The versatility of chatbots and their use cases in the plethora of industries clearly show how far Generative Conversational AI has come from Turing’s thought experiment in the 90s.
 The innovations at play have created a plethora of applications for chatbots in multiple functions across verticals.
 No matter the complexity of the processes at hand, a chatbot can be built to simplify the issue and deliver the required results.

-Powered by Conversational AI platforms, chatbots are becoming more smarter and more human-like in engaging customers with smooth, conversational messages.
+Powered by Generative Conversational AI platforms, chatbots are becoming more smarter and more human-like in engaging customers with smooth, conversational messages.
 Conversational interfaces are not limited to chatbots.
 With the rapid developments in technology, businesses can build bots that can engage in voice-based conversations.

-Senseforth’s A.Ware, a proprietary conversational AI platform, allows businesses to build industry and function-specific bots with both chat and voice interfaces.
+Senseforth’s A.Ware, a proprietary Generative Conversational AI platform, allows businesses to build industry and function-specific bots with both chat and voice interfaces.
 We follow an omnichannel approach wherein our bots can be applied across different enterprise use cases and across a broader selection of engagement channels, including WhatsApp, Slack and Facebook Messenger and mobile apps, among others.